bfansports/CloudProcessingEngine/_posts/2015-05-05-use-the-stack.md

 Run it as follow:

-    php ClientPoller.php -c clientConfig.json
+    php ClientPoller.php -c clientConfig.json -d

 It should start polling your output SQS queue for incoming messages.

 #### ClientCommander.php

-This program can start a new job.
-It is interactive and will ask you to submit a JSON payload to send to your new workflow.
+This program sends commands to the stack.
+It can start a new job.
+It is interactive and will ask you to submit a JSON payload to send to your workflow as input data.

-Couple JSON input payload are available in the `input_samples` folder.
-You MUST edit them to reference your own files.
+Couple JSON files are available in the `input_samples` folder.
+It is the JSON paylod we will send to our workflow.
+You MUST edit them to reference your own file in S3.
+In fact Cloud Transcode activities are transcoding files located in AWS S3.

 The format of these files is proper to the Cloud Transcode activities.
-If you create your own activities, you will define your payload format.
+If you create your own activities, you will define your own payload format.

 For Cloud Transcode, you must specify an input file (bucket and key) and output (bucket and key).
 So for the purpose of this test, create two buckets in S3, one for input and the other for output.
-Then upload a video file to the input bucket.

-Once done, edit the input JSON files.
+Then upload a video file to the input bucket and reference it in the JSON files.

 ```
 Usage: php ClientCommander.php -c configFile [-h] [-k <key>] [-s <secret>] [-r <region>]